justincasher/justincasher.github.io/articles/Ramanujan-Conjecture/Ramanujan-Conjecture.md

 $$ \DeclareMathOperator{\an}{an} \DeclareMathOperator{\char}{char} \DeclareMathOperator{\colim}{colim} \DeclareMathOperator{\Hom}{Hom} \DeclareMathOperator{\Id}{Id} \DeclareMathOperator{\im}{im} \DeclareMathOperator{\Isom}{Isom} \DeclareMathOperator{\Gal}{Gal} \DeclareMathOperator{\GL}{GL} \DeclareMathOperator{\Ob}{Ob} \DeclareMathOperator{\Res}{Res} \DeclareMathOperator{\sh}{sh} \DeclareMathOperator{\SL}{SL} \DeclareMathOperator{\Spec}{Spec} \DeclareMathOperator{\Sym}{Sym} $$
 <br>

 **Abstract.** &nbsp; We discuss some of the main tools used by Deligne in proving the Ramanujan conjecture.
 These are notes from a talk, so I do not include most proofs.
+For a more comprehensive treatment see Deligne's paper.

 ## Table of Contents
 1. [Modular Forms](#1-modular-forms)